What we know so far

 If you are a UK based individual or organisation with a .eu domain, you will need to move quickly.
 If this is your primary domain, you should register another domain, such as .co.uk. or .org as soon as possible so that you can ensure your website and emails continue to function.
 You can transfer your website to your new domain and redirect visitors to your .eu domain.
 You can also set up new email addresses and forward emails sent to old addresses, though it will be crucial to let all your contacts know of the changes.

 If you are a UK based individual or organisation with a .eu domain, the UK’s withdrawal from the EU means you will no longer be eligible to use it after Brexit.
 You may remain eligible if you have part of your business operating from within the EU and can legitimately transfer the registration to your European branch.
 For everyone else, your .eu domain will eventually, Brexit deal or no-deal, be withdrawn and revoked.
-If there is a no-deal, then that gives you just over one month to put things into place and three months before the domain stops working – so you’ll need to move fast.
+If there is a no-deal, then that gives you just over one month to put things into place and three months before the domain stops working so you need to move fast.

 If you need to register a new domain, check out our domain page.